Skip to Content

 • Step 3

-1. Open a file named nodeQuery.js in an editor.
+1. Create a new file named nodeQuery.js in an editor.

 notepad nodeQuery.js